Roller23/ckript-lang/README.md

 });

 ```
 By default, functions do not capture outside variables.
-You can forward all outside variables by copy by using the `function>` syntax.
+You can forward all outside variables by reference by using the `function>` syntax.
 Forwarding is done at invocation time, not declaration time.
 ```
-alloc int var = 3;
+int var = 3;

 func capture = function>(void) void {
   println(var); // prints 3
-  var += 3; // var is a copy of a pointer, so this line will actually change the value };
+  var += 3;
+};

 capture();